ibm-messaging/mq-appliance/rest/readme.md

 This script retrieves the current memory usage of the appliance, as well as the used and total memory available.
 ## viewMQSystemResources.js
 This script retrieves the storage information on the appliance, including amount of used storage, total available, user error storage, and etc.
+## getQueueManagerErrorLog.js
+This script downloads a queue manager error log from an appliance (e.g. AMQERR01.LOG).